St James' Church, Sydney: 21st century

 In the 21st century, St James' continues its work in the city centre via its ministry and engagement in the issues of the day.
-In the 19th century, there were controversies about tractarianism; in the 20th, there was the impact of the two world wars; in the 21st century, the church has confronted the difficult and topical issues of violence, euthanasia, refugees, marriage and sexuality.
+In the 19th century, there were controversies about Tractarianism; in the 20th there was the impact of the two world wars; in the 21st century the church has confronted the difficult and topical issues of violence, euthanasia, refugees, marriage and sexuality.
 The church's relationship with government and the legal community began when the colony was under military government and the Church of England was the established church.
 Due to the church's history and its proximity to the convict barracks (later an immigration centre), the law courts (both the old and the new ones) as well as the New South Wales parliament, the relationship continues.
 It is evident in special services attended by the governor as well as the annual service to mark the opening of the law term.

 St James' commitment to social justice and education began in the 19th century with efforts to serve both convicts and settlers.
 It continued in the 20th with support for people affected by war, for example, when the church became "a busy centre of war-time life".
 Since early in the 20th century, service to the community has included visits to those imprisoned or ill as well as practical help to the city's homeless and an annual schedule of educational seminars at the St James' Institute.

 On 6 February 2012, the rector Andrew Sempell officiated at a thanksgiving for Queen Elizabeth II to mark the sixtieth anniversary of her accession to the throne in a service attended by the Roman Catholic Archbishop of Sydney, George Pell and the Governor of New South Wales, Marie Bashir and on 9 September 2015, when Queen Elizabeth II became the longest-serving British monarch and Queen of Australia, there was a special Choral Evensong service to give thanks.
 At the Jubilee service, the Chief Justice of New South Wales, Tom Bathurst, read the first lesson and the service concluded with the Australian National Anthem and an organ postlude of Edward Elgar's Pomp and Circumstance March No. 4.
-On 23 March 2012, a memorial service for Margaret Whitlam, wife of former Prime Minister of Australia, Gough Whitlam, was attended by Prime Minister Julia Gillard, and several former prime ministers.
+On 23 March 2012, a memorial service for Margaret Whitlam, wife of former the Prime Minister of Australia, Gough Whitlam, was attended by the then prime minister, Julia Gillard, and some other former prime ministers.

 The church was included in the 2005 BBC documentary series Around the World in 80 Treasures.